iml1111/django-jwt-extended/README.md

 - **EXPIRED_TOKEN_MSG**

-If the corresponding token has expired, it will be returned.
+Returned when the corresponding token has expired.

 - **INVALID_TOKEN_TYPE_MSG**

-In case of an unexpected token type (access or refresh), it is returned.
+Returned when an unexpected token type (access or refresh).

 - **INVALID_NBF_MSG**

-If the nbf value does not exceed the current time, it is returned.
+Returned when the nbf value does not exceed the current time.

 - **BEARER_ERROR_MSG**